suchintannit/EPAM-COE-2022-DEVOPS/README.md

                       -----------\      ---------------\      ---------\
                       -----------/      ---------------/      ---------/

-  Step 1: **Automated Creation of Resources:** If a SW developer wants to automate creation of resources only and wants to leave everything else for later the tools like VAGRANT and TERRAFORM can help.
+  **Automated Creation of Resources:** If a SW developer wants to automate creation of resources only and wants to leave everything else for later the tools like VAGRANT and TERRAFORM can help.

-  Step 2: **Automated Deployment of Applications:** If a SW developer wants to automate creation of resources and deployment of applications and wants to leave everything else for later the tools like VAGRANT+DOCKER or VAGRANT+Ansible or TERRAFORM+DOCKER can help.
+  **Automated Deployment of Applications:** If a SW developer wants to automate creation of resources and deployment of applications and wants to leave everything else for later the tools like VAGRANT+DOCKER or VAGRANT+Ansible or TERRAFORM+DOCKER can help.

- Step 3: **Automated Monitoring:** If a SW developer wants to automate everything the tools like VAGRANT+Ansible+Kubernetes and TERRAFORM+CHEF+Kubernetes can help.
+ **Automated Monitoring:** If a SW developer wants to automate everything the tools like VAGRANT+Ansible+Kubernetes and TERRAFORM+CHEF+Kubernetes can help.
 The table below shows which tools is useful in which context.
 | Technology    | Automation Level          | Alternatives                     | Path in Repo|
 | ------------- | --------------------      | -------------------------        |----------   |